MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 Use `std::equal` when comparing elements in different container types (for example `vector` and `list`) or when comparing different element types, or when you need to compare subranges of containers.
 Otherwise, when comparing elements of the same type in the same container type, use the non-member `operator==` that is provided for each container.

-Use the dual-range overloads in C++14 code because the overloads that only take a single iterator for the second range will not detect differences if the second range is longer than the first range, and will result in undefined behavior if the second range is shorter than the first range.
+Use the dual-range overloads in C++14 code because the overloads that only take a single iterator for the second range won't detect differences if the second range is longer than the first range.
+These overloads will result in undefined behavior if the second range is shorter than the first range.

 ```cpp
 template<class InputIterator1, class InputIterator2>